nicolasblank/p365lab/Articles/Getting Started/README.md

 General notes :

 1. When building out your lab host, specify the locations explicity where your virtual machines should be build, or AutomatedLab will decide for you with unintended consequences.
-Use the `-VmPath `parameter on the `New-LabDefinition` cmdlet.
+Use the `-VmPath `parameter on the `New-LabDefinition` cmdlet to specify where your VMs are to be created.

 2. Automated lab does a lot for you, including transparently authenticating your hyper-v client sessions.
 Don't use the defaults, rather depart from the Automated Lab model and Enable Enhanced Session Mode on the Host using the following PowerShell command
         `Set-VMHost -EnableEnhancedSessionMode $True`